dani2442/dani2442.github.io/content/essays/creativity/index.md

     appendFilePath: true
 ---

-We all know the slogan "knowledge is power", in this essay I want to argue for the opposite:
+We all know the slogan "knowledge is power".
+In this essay, I want to argue for the opposite:

 > **too much knowledge can hinder creativity**

-Not because learning is bad, quite the opposite, but because what you already know quietly narrows what you consider plausible.
+Not because learning is bad, but because what you already know quietly narrows what you consider plausible.
 In the age of AI, where solutions are increasingly cheap, this matters: the bottleneck shifts from "finding an answer" to "finding an original direction".

 ## So... should we stay ignorant?

 Creativity needs ingredients: skills, taste, vocabulary, technique, references.
 But there's a trade-off between **exploration** (searching broadly) and **exploitation** (reusing what already works) [[2]](#references).
-Expertise pulls you toward exploitation; AI makes exploitation nearly frictionless.
+Expertise pulls you toward exploitation and AI makes exploitation nearly frictionless.

 The failure mode looks like this: